We work hard every day to provide you and your family and carers with the support you need to get more out of life today.

 OTs are trained to prescribe mobility aids, so when a 52-year-old man sustained a lower limb fracture, one of our OTs prescribed a rollator frame (mobility aid with no wheels).
 This helped him to reduce the weight he put through his affected limb, through upper body support, allowing him to maintain his mobility levels during rehabilitation.
 During the six to eight weeks it takes for bones to heal, he progressed from a rollator frame to a four-wheeled walker, to a walking stick, until he was able to mobilise without a mobility aid.

 Ability Action Australia’s NDIS registered Exercise Physiology service uses the power of exercise to help your body and mind.
 Our experienced Exercise Physiologists (EPs) can provide you with a customised exercise program, giving you the tools to self-manage your condition and improve your quality of life.

-Our EPs can help treat and manage specific conditions.
+Our EPs can help treat and manage specific conditions using a range of exercise-based NDIS capacity-building supports.
 They can help you understand your condition and learn how best to manage and improve your health circumstance to become more independent and achieve your goals.